USC-NSL/ZENITH/Eval/Zenith/NoFailover/CompleteTransientFailure/README.md

 - Set of downed switches to DAG mapping: `({} :> [v |-> {1, 2}, e |-> {<<1, 2>>}]) @@ `
                                          `({s0} :> [v |-> {3}, e |-> {}])`

+- We tested both with and without the IR Monitor (the spec that uses the monitor is `zenith_nr_with_monitor`, and the de facto `ZENITH` spec without reconciliation is `zenith_nr` that no longer needs this module):
-This generated 6988498 distinct states, with a graph of diameter 213.
+    - **With IR Monitor:** This generated 6988498 distinct states, with a graph of diameter 213.
 The model took 22 minutes and 47 seconds to be verified.
+    - **Without IR Monitor:** This generated 707374 distinct states, with a graph of diameter 166.
+The model took 1 minute and 42 seconds to be verified.